-Whether you are physically active or relatively sedentary, you are vulnerable to overly tight quadriceps that create imbalanced muscle tension at the hips.
-If left unaddressed, too-tight quadriceps can effect posture and body mechanics, leading to back pain and making you predisposed to injuries of the hip and knees.
+The human body is a tricky thing—though you might be feeling pain in your lower back or struggling with your hips, the actual cause could be the tight muscles in your quadriceps.
+Both those who are too sedentary or overly active are vulnerable to tight quadriceps, which create imbalanced muscle tension at the hips.
+If left unaddressed, too-tight quadriceps can effect posture and body mechanics, leading to back pain and increasing your risk of hip and knee injuries.

 Hip Flexor Tightness

-Tight quadriceps can also lead to misalignment of the patella, or knee cap, causing a painful condition known as patello femoral pain syndrome, or PFPS.
-In addition to overuse during sports, the "Sports Injury Bulletin" points to aggravating factors such as prolonged sitting, squatting, stair climbing and running.
-PFPS is often caused by imbalanced muscle tension at the knee joint that forces the patella to be pulled "off-track."
+Tight quadriceps can also lead to misalignment of the patella, or kneecap, causing a painful condition known as patello femoral pain syndrome.
+In addition to overuse during sports, aggravating factors include as prolonged sitting, squatting, stair climbing and running.
+PFPS is often caused by imbalanced muscle tension at the knee joint that forces the patella to be pulled off-track.
 Typically, the rectus femoris and the vastus lateralis exert lateral forces on the knee cap that need to be offset by strengthening the vastus medialis and stretching the tighter muscles.

 Improve muscle balance at the hip and knee by stretching your quadriceps daily and work on strengthening opposing muscles, especially the hamstrings and gluteal muscles.
 Start by using simple stretches such as the classic quad stretch:

 - Stand next to a wall or chair.
 Using one arm to balance, grasp the ankle of the outside leg and pull the heel to your buttocks.

 - Point your knee straight down to the floor and fully extend your hip.